alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 1
 ````

-INCR,DECR are two commands that can be used to increment or decrement the the integer number stored inside the string.
-INCRBY,DECRBY can also be used to increment or decrement by a certain value.
+"INCR,DECR" are two commands that can be used to increment or decrement the the integer/floating number stored inside the string by one.
+"INCRBY,DECRBY" can also be used to increment or decrement by a certain value.

 ````
+redis> SET mykey 10
+OK
 redis> INCR mykey
 (integer) 11
 redis> DECR mykey